tkellogg/tkellogg.github.com/_posts/2016-12-24-sql-is-insecure.md

 *Note 2: Also read [part 2](http://timkellogg.me/blog/2016/12/26/sql-predict-future)*

+*Note 3: Github Enterprise, a Ruby on Rails application, [has been compromised][github] by a SQL injection vulnerability.
+This places this post in even greater relevance.
+Despite the plethora of tools to deal with SQL injection and the excellent engineers that we hire, we still get SQL injection vulnerabilities*

 SQL is insecure, tell everyone.
 If you use SQL, your website will get hacked.
 Tell everyone.

 I saw the news that the US Elections Agency [was hacked by a SQL injection attack][1] and